 With the company continuing to develop, larger premises were still required.
 Mary bought a property in Church Street, Alcester – starting with number 8, then number 9 and finally, in 2007, number 10.
 After acquiring the premises in Warwickshire, Mary began to employ even more carers from the local area and developed a fantastic reputation for high-quality care.
 With her list of customers and carers ever-growing, she enlisted the support of her eldest son Tim Lee, who was studying at Cardiff University at the time, and her youngest son Ben Lee, who was still revising for his GCSEs.
 Both would help out in the office, with Tim even popping out to visit some of Mary’s customers when he was back during term breaks.

 It wasn’t until 2007 that Mary took her well-earned retirement and Tim became Chief Executive Officer (CEO) of Helping Hands.
-Along with Ben, who became Chief Operating Officer, the company began to grow rapidly and has maintained this period of growth for the past 12 years.
+Along with Ben, who became Chief Operating Officer, the company began to grow rapidly and has maintained this period of growth for many years.

 Tim describes his mum as ‘brave’ – he was just 19 when she started the business and he remembers thinking how impressive it was that at the age of 42, she gave up her career to pursue a business that she really believed in.